Manishms18/Sports-expert-system-using-AI/README.md

 # Sports-Expert-system-using-AI
-Building sports expert system using AI CLIPS language(invented by NASA) to recommend sports by answering questions
+Building sports expert system using AI CLIPS language(invented by NASA) to recommend sports by answering questions.
+You can view the project demo on [YouTube](https://www.youtube.com/watch?v=u2ph9dFykVw).

 ## Table of contents